G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/workflow_runner_node_guide.md

 - Each handles a different aspect of processing
 - Combine results in a subsequent node

+### 5. Human-in-the-Loop Workflows
+Create workflows that require human review or approval:
+- **Content Review**: Generate content and pause for editorial approval
+- **Decision Making**: Present options and wait for human selection
+- **Quality Control**: Pause processing for manual inspection
+- **Exception Handling**: Escalate to human when automated processing fails

 ## Best Practices

 ### Workflow Design